Giancarlo Stanton Preview, Player Props: Yankees vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff is 14th in the league with a collective 8.9 strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings put together by the Brewers pitching staff ranks 14th in the league.

-- The Brewers have a 3.97 team ERA that ranks seventh among all league pitching staffs.
+- The Brewers' 3.94 team ERA ranks seventh among all MLB pitching staffs.

-- Brewers pitchers combine to give up 180 total home runs at a rate of 1.3 per game (to rank 22nd in baseball).

-- The lefty last appeared on Sunday against the Philadelphia Phillies, when he threw 6 1/3 innings, allowing four earned runs while giving up four hits.
+- The righty's most recent time out was on Monday against the Pittsburgh Pirates, when he tossed six innings, surrendering four earned runs while giving up seven hits.

-- The 36-year-old has put up an ERA of 3.33, with 5.8 strikeouts per nine innings, in 19 games this season.
-Opponents are batting .228 against him.

 © 2023 Data Skrive.
 All rights reserved.